raghunadhpokkalath/aws-bootcamp-cruddur-2023/journal/week1.md

 # Week 1 — App Containerization
 ## Summary
--Watched all the video sessions.
+- Watched all the video sessions.
 - Containerized frontend and backend apps.
 - Created a Docker Compose file and included DynamoDB and PostgreSQL.
 - Updated API spec using OpenAPI specification.